 This is possible due to the custom I/O integration option in SmoothTool and is a very cost-effective way to get started with robotic welding, given you already have a manual power source available.

 Vattholma Mekano AB has successfully and easily integrated a welding automation solution in the form of a Universal Robots cobot arm fitted with the SmoothTool from Smooth Robotics.

-Their new cobot welder colleague has increased productivity and improved working conditions at the company, while also assuring consistent welds of high quality.
+Their new Universal Robots welding cobot colleague has increased productivity and improved working conditions at the company, while also assuring consistent welds of high quality.